Skip to main content

 View from above showing a large cascading waterfall and lush landscaping at Blackhawk Plaza in Danville, California.

-A sweeping view of Blackhawk Plaza's signature waterfall from the upper level — beauty on a hill, but not without its challenges.
+A sweeping view of Blackhawk Plaza's signature waterfall from the upper level.

 Exterior of the Blackhawk Museum in Danville, CA, featuring modern architecture with reflective glass, palm trees, and a clear blue sky.

-Exterior view of the stunning Blackhawk Museum in Danville, California, known for its sleek architecture and world-class collection of classic cars, art, and cultural exhibits.
+Exterior view of the Blackhawk Museum in Danville, California, known for its world-class collection of classic cars, art, and cultural exhibits.

 People dining outdoors at Blackhawk Grille in Danville, CA, seated near a peaceful waterfront with stone pathways, lush landscaping, and plaza storefronts in the background.